nftyte/coal-storage/README.md

 # Coal Storage Hardhat Implementation

-An upgradable static database implementation utilizing [EIP-2535 Diamonds](https://github.com/ethereum/EIPs/issues/2535) and [Diamond Storage](https://dev.to/mudgen/how-diamond-storage-works-90e).
+An upgradable static database reference implementation utilizing [EIP-2535 Diamonds](https://github.com/ethereum/EIPs/issues/2535) and [Diamond Storage](https://dev.to/mudgen/how-diamond-storage-works-90e).

-**Note:** This implementation uses [diamond-1](https://github.com/mudgen/diamond-1-hardhat).
-Other optimizations can be found [here](https://github.com/mudgen/diamond).
+**Note:** This implementation uses [impure-diamond](https://github.com/nftyte/impure-diamond) for simplicity.
+Other diamond implementations can be found [here](https://github.com/mudgen/diamond).

-## Usage
+## Faces

-Static data is stored in coal faces, which double as diamond facets.
-View `contracts/faces/Test1Face.sol` and `contracts/faces/Test2Face.sol` for reference.
-Both files contain 1,000 random addresses in bytes constants.

-Coal Storage IO facets:

-- `contracts/facets/CoalCutFacet.sol` is used to add, replace and remove faces.
+Faces are diamond facets that store and enable access to static data chunks.

+For example, the files `contracts/coalStorage/faces/Test1Face.sol` and `contracts/coalStorage/faces/Test2Face.sol` have 1,000 random addresses stored in bytecode.

-- `contracts/facets/CoalStorageFacet.sol` is used to retrieve data and face information.
+`contracts/coalStorage/abstract/CoalStorage.sol` can be used to retrieve and update face information.
+Its `at(uint256)` function can be used to retrieve an entry from faces as if they were a single array.

-**Note:** Both facets are implemented internally in `contracts/libraries/LibCoal.sol`.

-There are two implemenation variations available:

-- `contracts/diamond/Diamond.sol` is a pure diamond that can implement ICoalStorage through CoalStorageFacet.
-- `contracts/Coal.sol` is a diamond that implements ICoalStorage internally to offer a (slightly) more gas efficient method of accessing Coal Storage.
-These functions remain upgradable with diamond cutting.
-The smart contract is deployed the same as the diamond-based implemenation, only without CoalStorageFacet.

 ## Deployment

 ### Diamond

+A generic diamond that implements `ICoalStorage` through `CoalStorageFacet`.

 ```console
 npx hardhat run scripts/deployDiamond.js